nmonson1/nmonson1.github.io/_pages/about.md

 ---
 Welcome!
 My name is Nathaniel and I am an AI alignment researcher.
 I am intensely focused on exploring the mechanisms behind the efficacy of modern ML techniques.
 In addition to being theoretically fascinating, I think gaining a greater understanding of these issues is potentially existentially critical.
 Currently, my ambition is to use interpretability tools to extract objective functions from complex models.
 While my background is primarily in computational topology and secondarily in algebraic geometry, I have been dedicated to AI and alignment work since spring of 2022.

 These days, I am supported by a Long Term Future Fund grant to pivot from mathematics into ML/AI.
-I've been working with [Prof. Tom Goldstein](http://www.cs.umd.edu/~tomg/)'s group at University of Maryland, and also have the good fortune to be mentored by Dr. Shibani Santurkar, at OpenAI.
+I've been working with [Prof. Tom Goldstein](http://www.cs.umd.edu/~tomg/)'s group at University of Maryland, and also have the good fortune to be mentored by Dr. Shibani Santurkar.

 Background
 ======